Meet Our Testing Team

 |3″ Talalay Latex||Blended Natural Wool and Organic Cotton|

 What Are the Firmness and Feel Like?

-The soft setting conforms closely to the sleeper’s body, which can help alleviate pressure in sensitive areas.
-The medium setting offers some contouring but is also fairly fairly supportive, which helps maintain a balanced feel and minimize sagging for heavier individuals.
-The firm setting delivers enhanced support and contours to a very minimal extent.
+This medium setting offers some contouring but is also fairly fairly supportive, which helps maintain a balanced feel and minimize sagging for heavier individuals.

 Now, let’s take a detailed look at each performance rating for the Bloom Hybrid.
 These ratings are based on findings from our internal and external testing teams, as well as verified owner experiences.

 The Bloom Hybrid is a fairly new mattress model.
 This means we have not had enough time to test the bed over the course of its projected lifespan.
 For this reason, our durability rating for the mattress is based on its materials, quality of construction, owner experiences, and Brooklyn Bedding’s reputation.

 We expect the Bloom to perform for at least eight years, which gives the mattress excellent durability compared to the average mattress lifespan of six to eight years.
 Latex is a highly resilient material that resists excessive sagging and deterioration better than polyfoam or memory foam.
 The Bloom’s thick pocketed coils also reinforce the mattress very well and protect the edges from deep sinkage over time.